openMetadataInitiative/openMINDS_ephys/README.md

 </a>

 # openMINDS_ephys
-A metadata model for electrophysiology experiments; an openMINDS extension

 The **openMINDS_ephys** repository is part of the **open** **M**etadata **I**nitiative for **N**euroscience **D**ata Structures (**openMINDS**).
 It extends openMINDS core, by providing schema-templates for adding detailed metadata specific to electrophysiology recordings to the neuroscience research products registered in the EBRAINS Knowledge Graph.